 Our Recent Trip and Volcano Video from Big Island

 Pele has been showing her power lately on the south east side of the Big Island, Hawaii.
 We were lucky enough to make a trip out to Hilo right as things began to stir.
-The video below shares some of the highlights from our drive to Hawaii Volcanoes National Park as well as our Circle of Fire Helicopter flight with Blue Hawaiian.
+The video below shares some of the highlights from our drive to Hawaii Volcanoes National Park as well as our Circle of Fire Helicopter flight.

 As you can see in the video, and in the beautiful photos captured here by Natalie Brown Photography, the lava activity was just beginning to get more lively in early April of this year.
 We could tell it was out of the ordinary by how excited the locals were.
 Our intention was to hike to the lava flows, but it turns out (at the time) it required a 10-12 mile hike.
 SO, we visited Hawaii Volcanoes National Park and watched eruptions blast into the air!